Umuzi-org/ACN-syllabus/content/k8s/fluxcd/helmrepository/_index.md

   url: https://charts.jetstack.io
 ```

-And finally add the sources fodler to the `infrastructure/kustomization.yaml` file so that it's not empty and push to main branch again
+And finally add the sources folder to the `infrastructure/kustomization.yaml` file so that it's not empty and push to main branch again

 ```
 # infrastructure/kustomization.yaml